nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 weight, a red cross will be shown at the top right corner of the day entry.

-##### 4.4.3.1 Progress Bar
+##### Progress Bar

-The progress bar indicates how close the users are towards the healthy Bmi range.
-When the user lose weight and have a healthier bmi, the blue bar will move towards the right.
+The progress bar indicates how close the users are towards the healthy BMI range.
+When the user lose weight and have a healthier BMI, the blue bar will move towards the right.
 When the progress bar is completely filled,it indicates that the user has reached the healthy BMI range.

 ![progress_bar](images/calorieImages/progress_bar.png)